KULT-NTNU/ZEN-PhD-Course/README.md

 # About

-The course is open for everyone with a master degree (or equivalent) interested in Zero Emission Neighbourhoods.
+The PhD course is open for everyone with a master degree (or equivalent) interested in Zero Emission Neighbourhoods.
 It is obligatory for ZEN PhD fellows, ZEN researchers and postdocs are welcome to join.

 # Assessment